 The southern stormwater culvert appears to be in good condition except for two locations where seams near the top of the corrugated metal pipe have been damaged and separated.
 The bituminous lining of both the corrugated metal culverts is cracking and deteriorating and could no longer function properly.
 Therefore, the separated seams of the southern stormwater culvert are identified as a CCR rule deficiency.

-Gredell Engineering recommends repair of the separated seams of the corrugated metal pipe section in the southern stormwater culvert.
+Gredell Engineering recommends repair of the separated seams of the southern corrugated metal pipe section in the southern stormwater culvert to prevent long-term deterioration of the metal pipe sections.